Homepage

 Thieves attempt to steal a solar panel in Guantánamo and leave a smelly “gift” on the roof

-Five arrested for the theft of dielectric oil at a pumping station in Guantánamo
+Five arrested for stealing dielectric oil at a pumping station in Guantánamo

 Cash shortage jeopardizes the payment of salaries and pensions in Guantánamo

-Granma is left in the dark: New disconnection from the National Electric System due to an emergency
+Granma is left in the dark: New disconnection of the SEN due to an emergency

 Ten electric taxis donated to Matanzas for hemodialysis service